Am I Addicted to My Phone?

 - Lost Time: Are you scrolling through social media for an unknown amount of time and neglecting your responsibilities?
 This is a red flag.

-- Relationship Problems: Using your phone in excess can negatively impact your relationships in the long term.
+- Relationship Problems: Using your phone in excess can have a negative effect on your relationships in the long term.
 Reflect on your use of your device.

 What Makes Your Smartphone Addictive?